 The National Garden Club and the Girl Scouts of America offer young ladies education in gardening and in Florida Native Plants and awards that are acknowledged with two specific badges, the Native Plant Badge offered through the National Garden Club and the Girl Scout Gardener badge.
 GCSP members are needed to attend Girl Scout meetings and or consult with troops on their garden designs and plant selections.
 Master Gardeners are needed for the Native Plant Badge and GCSP members for the Gardening Badge.
 These badges can be achieved with your attendance at two productive troop meetings.
 The troop leaders will assist the girls in completing the additional badge requirements.

 Junior Gardener Program

-The Junior Gardener Program is open to elementary and middle school youth and it meets on Sundays at Coconut Park and the Garden Center.
+The Junior Gardener Program is open to elementary-aged children and it meets on Sundays at Coconut Park and the Garden Center.
 A range of garden topics are covered in these gatherings.
 In addition, these junior gardeners work alongside members of the GCSP to plant gardens in different locations around the area.

 Youth Gardening at Butterfly Garden

 Sunday, February 26, 2023

 Sunday, March 5, 2023

 Mary Frances Lawrie was president of the Garden Club of St. Petersburg for two terms.
 She was a devoted garden club member and worked tirelessly to make it what it is today.
 While president, the club grew in membership, outreach, and a focus on youth.
 This was the result of Mary Frances having been a public school teacher for her entire career with a deep love for children.
 She had a mother’s heart even though she had no children of her own.
 Her legacy lives on in the generous donation she made to the garden club upon her passing.

 S.E.E.K. - Save the Earth’s Environment through Knowledge